ember-learn/ember-blog/content/ember-released-6-6.md

 Ember.js 6.6 is an incremental, backwards compatible release of Ember with bug fixes, performance improvements, and minor deprecations.

-Ember.js 6.6 introduced a few pieces of clean up, but generally introduced no new features, bug fixes or deprecations:
+Ember.js 6.6 introduced a few pieces of clean up, but generally introduced no new features, bug fixes or deprecations.

 - [#20909](https://github.com/emberjs/ember.js/pull/20909) - remove microtask in runtime compiler.
 - [#20627](https://github.com/emberjs/ember.js/pull/20627) - remove escapeExpression from `@ember/template`.